Kibuns/Research/Security.md

 After the news of this exploit was made public, virtually every tech companies number one priotity was to find a way to fix it within their software, before any hacker could exploit it.
 The Washington post stated
 > At Google alone, more than 500 engineers had been going through reams and reams of code to make sure it was safe, according to one employee.

-(expert interview)
+### Expert Interview

-- In what way did you get effected by the Log4j vulnerability?
+1. In what way did you get effected by the Log4j vulnerability?
+> I am currently a junior at a cyber security firm that actively assisting OT vendors in locating the Log4Shell vulnerability within their product lines.

-- How did you receive the first signs that something regarding security was wrong?
+2. How did you receive the first signs that something regarding security was wrong?
+> Once CVE-2021-44228 was published and details of the RCE vulnerability were surculating within the .

-- Did you have any type of protocols to follow in case of an emergency like this?
+3. Did you have any type of protocols to follow in case of an emergency like this?
 If not, do you have them now?
+> Yes, service patches and firewall rules were pushed out to mitigate potential exposer to corporate resources.

-- What was the first things you did after you were notified of the Log4j vulnerability?
+4. What was the first things you did after you were notified of the Log4j vulnerability?
+> Checked our own exposure, third party software and patching where possible.
+Eg: AWS elasticache service was affected but we were not made aware until AWS published an emergency patch to mitigate the vulnerability on their end.

-- Did you notice any unusual amounts of stress in yourself of your coworkers while this situation unfolded?
+5. Did you notice any unusual amounts of stress in yourself of your coworkers while this situation unfolded?
+> Yes, a sprints worth of work was sidelined to mitigate potential exposure and to address the subsequent CVE's that were released.

-- What steps were taken to resolve the issue?
+6. What steps were taken to resolve the issue?
+> As our exposure was very limited I am not sure.
+That discussion is being had at a higher level.

+> Firms like Synopsys (blackduck) and aDolus (FACT)  have solutions that would help mitigate this kind of issue from happening again.
+IMO zero days like this will probably become more prevalent before things get better.